Skip to main content

 1. Replace hidden obligations.
 Generic models can underweight the liabilities that matter most to a solo operator.
 They may prioritize capital structure and broad expense lines over explicit cash reserves for taxes, payment fees, and possible disputes.

 Make those obligations explicit reserves, not vague expense lines.
 Keep separate assumption lines for taxes owed, payment fees due, and dispute exposure.
-Add a clear note such as Reserve rule pending verification from current jurisdiction and provider terms.
-That placeholder matters because no verified numeric rule is provided here.
+Add a clear note such as Reserve rule pending verification from current jurisdiction and provider terms when a numeric rule is not yet verified.

 Checkpoint: the reserved amount should be visible on the balance sheet or a supporting schedule, and the cash flow should show when that cash leaves.
 Otherwise, the income statement can look healthy while the cash is already spoken for.